Blepharitis is a common condition where the edges of the eyelids become swollen and red.

 In severe cases, you should visit your GP or report to an A&E ward if that's not possible.

 Blepharitis is usually a long-term condition.
 In many cases, people will experience repeated flare-ups of the condition.

-Whilst usually incurable, a daily eyelid-cleaning routine can help control the symptoms and prevent permanent scarring of the edges of the eyelids.
+Whilst usually incurable, a daily eyelid-cleaning routine can help control the symptoms and prevent scarring of the edges of the eyelids.